Level of Concern

 "Level of Concern" is a song written and recorded by American musical duo Twenty One Pilots.
-It was originally released as a standalone single on April 9, 2020, through Fueled by Ramen.
-The song would later be featured on the extended play Location Sessions and the livestream version of Scaled and Icy in 2021.
+It was released as a standalone single on April 9, 2020, through Fueled by Ramen, and was later included on the livestream reissue of Scaled and Icy (2021).

 "Level of Concern" is a dance-pop, pop rock and dance-rock song produced by lead singer Tyler Joseph alongside Paul Meany of alternative rock band Mutemath, and its lyrics revolve around the COVID-19 pandemic during which it was written and recorded.
 The song encourages hope during challenging times, while also addressing the widespread fear and panic associated with the pandemic.
-A portion of the song's proceeds were donated to the charity named Crew Nation, a global relief fund made by Live Nation for touring and venue personnel made redundant due to the COVID-19 pandemic.
+A portion of the song's proceeds were donated to Crew Nation, a global relief fund by Live Nation for touring and venue personnel affected by the pandemic.
 A music video for the track was uploaded upon the single's release.
-The song peaked at #23 on the Billboard Hot 100, making it the duo's fourth highest charting song behind "Stressed Out", "Heathens" and "Ride".
+The song was a moderate hit, peaking at number 23 on the Billboard Hot 100, which made it the duo's fourth-highest-charting song behind "Stressed Out", "Heathens" and "Ride".

 Background and recording

 At the beginning of March 2020, the number of confirmed COVID-19 cases in the United States stood at 70, but by the following month it had grown by hundreds of thousands with an increasing death rate, resulting in the closure of schools and the banning of large gatherings.
 Social distancing measures, such as staying home as much as possible, had been widely recommended, and gatherings of over 10 people had been discouraged.
-Twenty One Pilots wrote and recorded "Level of Concern", their first new music released since their album Trench (2018), in self-isolation.
-His mother, in part, influenced Joseph's decision to write a song about the pandemic.
+Twenty One Pilots wrote and recorded "Level of Concern", their first new release since their fifth studio album Trench (2018), in self-isolation.
+Lead singer Tyler Joseph's mother and wife, in part, influenced his decision to write a song about the pandemic.

-"Level of Concern" was written by lead singer Tyler Joseph, who produced it alongside Paul Meany of the alternative rock band Mutemath.
-The two had previously collaborated in this capacity on the band's previous album Trench, but the song is a departure from the conceptual nature of that record as well as its predecessor Blurryface (2015).
+"Level of Concern" was written by Joseph, who produced it alongside Paul Meany of the alternative rock band Mutemath.
+The two had previously collaborated in this capacity on Trench, but the song is a departure from the conceptual nature of that record as well as its predecessor Blurryface (2015).
 On April 6, Joseph disclosed on Twitter that it was the first song he had written on an electric guitar, although he needed "a few days to finish it up".
 He added that he would send his bandmate Josh Dun the files for the song.
 The song was released as a standalone single three days later.
-A portion of the revenue generated by the single was donated to the charity Crew Nation, a global relief fund made by Live Nation for touring and venue personnel adversely affected by the pandemic.
+A portion of the revenue generated by the single was donated to Crew Nation, a global relief fund by Live Nation for touring and venue personnel affected by the pandemic.